“A star of true and honourable journalism” — Abdel Bari Atwan

 “Wicked investigative reporting” — Ali Abunimah

 “Troublemaker” — Rachel Shabi

 Asa Winstanley is an investigative journalist living in London who writes about Palestine and the Middle East.
-He has been visiting Palestine since 2004 and is originally from south Wales.
+He has been visiting Palestine since 2004.

 Other publications he’s written for include: Al-Akhbar English (Lebanon), Middle East Eye, The National, Jacobin, Ceasefire Magazine, New Left Project, Jerusalem Media and Communications Centre, the Morning Star and Freedom.

 Here is my Scribd account, which I’ve used in the past to publish certain documents — a useful tool for buttressing articles with source documentation.
 I publish most documents straight to the EI site these days though.

 About this website

 Everything posted here is protected by copyright, unless otherwise mentioned.
 You must contact me before republishing some of my work.
 It is fine to post a short extract (three paragraphs) as long as you credit both me and the original publication, and link to the original article.

 “I’m a journalist, you’re a propagandist” — Paul Martin, BBC Newsnight “correspondent”

 Among “some of Britain’s worst extremists” — Anonymous blogger at Harry’s Place